Revelation: Chapter 11

 - They are given the power to stop the rain, 1Kings 17:1, Luke 4:25-26, James 5:17-18

-- The two witnesses are able to turn water to blood, which compounds the judgment of the second trumpet where 1/3 of the sea is turned to blood, Revelation 8:8-9
+- The two witnesses can turn water to blood, which compounds the judgment of the second trumpet where 1/3 of the sea is turned to blood, Revelation 8:8-9

 - The plague on Egypt turning water into blood is repeated here, Exodus 7:17-21

-- The Lord gives them power to strike the earth, the whole world, with every kind of plague as often as they wanted
+- The Lord gives them power to strike the earth, the whole world, with every kind of plague as often as they want

 - As the Lord's two witnesses, they inflict judgment and death, Deuteronomy 17:6-7

-In Revelation 11:7-10, it is stated that the Lord alone determines when testimony of the two witnesses is complete, and then the beast will be allowed to attack, overpower, and kill them (it maybe a gruesome death).
-Upon their deaths, there will be no respect given them.
+In Revelation 11:7-10, it is stated that the Lord alone determines when the testimony of the two witnesses is complete, and then the beast will be allowed to attack, overpower, and kill them.
+Upon their deaths, they will receive no respect.
 Their bodies will lie in the streets of Jerusalem (the great city).
-At this time the city of Jerusalem will be like Sodom (moral decadence) and Egypt (materialism and oppression) for 3 1/2 days.
-The whole world will be able to gaze upon the bodies of the two witnesses; the ones who plagued them for 3 1/2 years.
+At this time, the city of Jerusalem will be like Sodom (moral decadence) and Egypt (materialism and oppression) for 3 1/2 days.
+The whole world will be able to gaze upon the bodies of the two witnesses, the ones who plagued them for 3 1/2 years.
 Incredible as it may sound, the world will gloat and celebrate their deaths.
-The two witnesses' impact on the world had to be enormous for this kind of world-wide reaction.
+The two witnesses' impact on the world must have been enormous to elicit such a worldwide reaction.

-- Their judgments had to of been very grievous on the unrighteous worldwide to elicit such an enormous, global response at their death
+- Their judgments had to have been very grievous on the unrighteous worldwide to elicit such an enormous, and spontaneous global response at their death

-- Their witness of God was so powerful, the Antichrist through sheer hatred sought every opportunity to attack them and he prevailed only when God allowed it
+- Their witness of God was so powerful, the Antichrist, through sheer hatred, sought every opportunity to attack them, and he prevailed only when God allowed it, 2Kings 1:9-15

-In Revelation 11:15-16, John now hears after the two witnesses have been resurrected, the 7th trumpet blown to introduce the 7 bowl judgments and the 3rd woe.
+In Revelation 11:15-16, after the two witnesses have been resurrected, John hears the 7th trumpet blown to introduce the seven bowl judgments and the 3rd woe.
 He also hears loud voices in heaven.
 The kingdom of the world (not kingdoms since the Lord's reign will reign over the entire world as a single kingdom) is the Lord's.
-This is when God the Father promises the Son the kingdoms of this world, Psalm 110:1-7, Psalm 2:4-12.
+This is when God the Father promises the Son the kingdoms of this world, as seen in Psalm 110:1-7 and Psalm 2:4-12.
 This is the fourth of seven songs recorded in the Book of Revelation.
-The 24 elders also fall on their faces and worship God as they join in the praise to God.
+The 24 elders also fall on their faces and worship God as they join in the praise of God.
 They outline the remaining events yet to occur.
-This is the 3rd time that the 24 elders appear in Revelation, and then appear one more time: Revelation 4:10-11, Revelation 5:5, Revelation 5:8-10, Revelation 11:16-18, and Revelation 19:4.
+This is the third time the 24 elders appear in Revelation, and they also appear one more time: Revelation 4:10-11, Revelation 5:5, 8-10, Revelation 11:16-18, and Revelation 19:4.

 In Revelation 11:17-18 is the outline of events yet to occur as sung by the 24 elders: